jeromeetienne/threejs-inspector/README.md

 ## How to be sure the extension find your scene
 - export your THREE.Scene as a ```scene``` global variable
   - typically ```window.scene = scene;```
+- press 'inspect' button to refresh the scene

 ## How to install three.js inspector locally